shakenfist/shakenfist/docs/index.md

 I think Shaken Fist is useful to others.
 Its apache2 licensed, and available on github if you’re interested.

-## I'd like to subscribe to your newsletter
+## "I'd like to subscribe to your newsletter"

 First off, we don't have a newsletter.
 That said, updates will be announced here as they happen.
 What we do have is useful links: